 “We know more now than we did when we bought the club,” Henry added.

 “We didn't know a lot at the start.
 We have had something like 20 months to study and learn and this is really the direction we want to go in.

-“We are working on a long term program and we are fully committed to this program.
+“We are working on a long term programme and we are fully committed to this programme.
 It will be the kind of football we want to play.